Brandon Mebane: College career

-Mebane played four seasons at California, recording 109 tackles, 25.5 tackles for a loss, 14.5 sacks, 1 forced fumble, and 1 fumble recovery.
+Mebane played four seasons at the University of California, Berkeley, recording 109 tackles, 25.5 tackles for a loss, 14.5 sacks, one forced fumble, and one fumble recovery for the Golden Bears.

 Professional career

 Seattle Seahawks

-Mebane was selected by the Seattle Seahawks in the 3rd round, 85th overall of the 2007 NFL Draft, and on July 24, he signed a four-year contract.
+Mebane was selected by the Seattle Seahawks in the third round, 85th overall of the 2007 NFL draft, and on July 24, he signed a four-year contract.
 In his rookie season, he played all 16 games and recorded 29 tackles including two sacks.
 2008 was a promising year for Mebane as he again played all 16 games and recorded 39 tackles, 5.5 sacks, and 2 forced fumbles.
 With the departure of Rocky Bernard, Mebane was expected to make a big impact for the Seahawks in 2009 in which he started 15 games and recorded 49 tackles and 1.5 sacks.
 For the 2010 season Mebane started the first four games but suffered a calf injury and was forced to sit out the next four games.
 In the first four games, he had 8 tackles and 1 sack.